 Some antihypertensive drugs have smaller blood pressure effects (as monotherapy) in black patients, and many antihypertensive drugs have additional approved indications and effects (e.g., on angina, heart failure, or diabetic kidney disease).
 These considerations may guide selection of therapy.

-CORZIDE (Nadolol and Bendroflumethiazide Tablets) is indicated in the management of hypertension.
-This fixed combination drug is not indicated for initial therapy of hypertension.
+CORZIDE (Nadolol and Bendroflumethiazide Tablets) is not indicated for initial therapy of hypertension.
 If the fixed combination represents the dose titrated to the individual patient's needs, it may be more convenient than the separate components.

 DOSAGE AND ADMINISTRATION

 DOSAGE MUST BE INDIVIDUALIZED (SEE INDICATIONS).
 CORZIDE MAY BE ADMINISTERED WITHOUT REGARD TO MEALS.

 Bendroflumethiazide is usually given at a dose of 5 mg daily.
 The usual initial dose of nadolol is 40 mg once daily whether used alone or in combination with a diuretic.
 Bendroflumethiazide in CORZIDE is 30 percent more bioavailable than that of 5 mg Naturetin tablets.
 Conversion from 5 mg NATURETIN to CORZIDE represents a 30 percent increase in dose of bendroflumethiazide.